quynquyn/lessons/_lessons/class2/lesson24.md

 ## Explanation
 ### 1. I hate restaurants with loud, noisy music.
-- **I can't stand it when clubs play loud abnoxious music.
+- **I can't stand it when clubs play loud obnoxious music.
 It drives me nuts!**
 - **I absolutely hate it when there is a huge crowd at the bar.**
 - **This restaurant's food is too expensive.
 Let's go.**